tbrolin/ocms-ui/README.md

 # ocms-ui

 Experimenting with web components.
-(Should call it ocms-wc)
+(Should've called it ocms-wc)